stocker88/nextjswebsite/_posts/compoundinterest.md

 ---
 title: 'How To Be A Millionaire: The Science of Compound Interest'
-excerpt: 'You would be surprised how many high income earners making +$100k have no money management skills.
+excerpt: 'You would be surprised how many high income earners making +$100k are living paycheck to paycheck because they have no money management skills.
 They only know how to spend: that is it.
 There are 2 main factors that contribute to whether someone will be rich or not.
 It is not how much money they make.
 It is not their job.
 If you save $10 a day in 10 year you will have $90,000.
 If you invest $10 a day in the stock market in 10 years you will have $2,000,000!
 Warren Buffett was hustling for pennies and at 11 years he launched his love of markets and investing when he bought his first stock!
 Today he manages $270,450,230,038...'
 seoExcerpt: 'If you save 10$ a day in 10 year you will have $90,000.
 If you invest $10 a day in 10 years you will have $2,000,000!
 Warren Buffett was hustling for pennies and at 11 years he launched his love of investing when he bought his first stock'
 coverImage: '/assets/blog/millionnairescience/millionnairescience.webp'
 date: '2023-11-29T05:35:07.322Z'